-- These corkscrews are aesthetically pleasing, meaning style-conscious consumers can display them on the bar.
+- These corkscrews are aesthetically pleasing, so you can openly display them on the bar.

 - Due to its size, this style isn’t easily stored and takes up a lot of space.

 - The forcefulness of the lever style has its downsides.
 It sometimes inserts with such force that it can push a cork partway into the bottle.
-Usually the cork still extracts completely, but it can create a suction and spray wine as it does — not so dazzling.
+Usually the cork still extracts completely, but it can create a suction and spray wine as it does so.

-- The force of the lever style is not appropriate for opening those aged gems in your cellar as it can easily destroy an older or more delicate cork.
+- The force of the lever style is not appropriate for opening aged gems in your cellar, as it can easily destroy an older or more delicate cork.

 Best for: Those who like sleek design and love to entertain, less physically agile users who need extra stability, control and leverage.
 For an easy-to-use and attractive everyday opener, it’s a worthy addition to your collection.